Contact:

 Concrete demolition and special demolition

-Where concrete demolition shear break down load-bearing components, heavy fractions arise.
+Where concrete demolition shears break down load-bearing components, heavy fractions arise.
 The area is located on a short, straight line to the demolition edge, with an intermediate staging area for short-term sorting of concrete and reinforcing steel.
 Roll-off containers with high edge stability accelerate removal.
+Defined crane or grapple approach paths reduce swing-over risks.

 Interior demolition and cutting